openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 Your preferences are found in the directory `myopenaps/preferences.json`.
 To edit any of your preferences, you can enter `edit-pref` (as a shortcut) or `cd ~/myopenaps && nano preferences.json`

-To check your edits when you're done, use `cd ~/myopenaps && cat preferences.json` When editing prefrences, it's advised to do so in terminal (not a word processor) in order to ensure ascii characters are used within your preferences file.
+To check your edits when you're done, use `cd ~/myopenaps && cat preferences.json` When editing preferences, it's advised to do so in terminal (not a word processor) in order to ensure ascii characters are used within your preferences file.

 ## Commonly-adjusted preferences: